Time Spent in a Corset

 Law of Diminishing Returns

-However, it’s also necessary to acknowledge that there exists “too much of a good thing”, even in the case of safe corset wear.
-After staying laced up for a certain number of consecutive hours, the body will eventually begin to react with less positivity than it would have in a shorter amount of time.
-This becomes evident even in the case of someone who waist trains for 23 hours a day and 7 days a week – the overall comfort of the corset is almost guaranteed to be at least ever so slightly less at hour 23 than it was at hour 22.
+However, it’s also necessary to acknowledge that there can possibly exist “too much of a good thing”, even in the case of safely wearing a corset that is properly fitted and made.
+After staying laced up for a certain number of consecutive hours, the body is likely to eventually begin to react with less positivity than it would have in a shorter amount of time.
+This becomes evident especially in those intending to work closer toward a corsetting regimen of of 23 hours per day, 7 days per week.
+While even this plateau can be worked past with much time and effort, the overall comfort of the corset is almost guaranteed to be at least ever so slightly less at hour 23 than it was at hour 22 of constant wear.
 For the average corset wearer, the level of comfort may rise for the first 6 hours, while the benefits are most strongly felt, and then taper off afterward.
+(This, of course, is just one example of a timeframe that a person may experience.)

-There’s also evidence to suggest that for some individuals the waist training realized with 15 hours per day is very nearly as dramatic as that realized with 20 hours per day, meaning that those extra 5 hours serve a lesser purpose than the first 15.
+There’s also anecdotal evidence to suggest that for some individuals the waist training realized with 15 hours per day is very nearly as dramatic as that realized with 20 hours per day, meaning that remaining 5 hours serve a lesser purpose than the first 15.

 The "Sweet Cinch" Range & "Better Off" Point